 -

-Suitable for citizens of all ages.
+Designed for people of all ages.

 -